nyu-mll/jiant/README.md

 1. Add your data to the ``data_dir`` you intend to use.
 When constructing your task class (see next bullet), make sure you specify the correct subfolder containing your data.

-2. Shuffle your training and validation data if there are many rows (>10k) to avoid training artefacts.
-Indeed, jiant loads 10k examples at a time in memory and then only it shuffles them.
+2. Shuffle your training and validation data if there are many rows (>10k) to avoid training artifacts.
+Indeed, `jiant` loads 10k examples at a time in memory and then only it shuffles them.
 This could create issues if your data is sorted, e.g: If your data is sorted by label, the model would go through all the examples of a class before finding one of another, so it would learn to always predict the first class.
 If you reach 100% accuracy before one epoch, this is likely the case.

 3. Create a class in ``src/tasks.py``, and make sure that...